 Terrific course in SW suburbs- worth a good drive

 Pros: equipment/amenities- new chainstar baskets.
-Two or three holes have two basket options.
 Long, level cement tee pads for whites and a few blues; markers in grass/dirt for other blues and reds.
 Maps on each hole with distance (hole 16 has recently been renovated but the sign has not changed accordingly.
 It says 220 or something, but is easily closer to 350).
 Many holes have benches and garbage cans.

 design & playability- amazing use of land and elevation!
 Several holes have dramatic elevation changes up or down.
 Many baskets are precariously placed to entice risk reward shots.
 Play it safe and lay up or Go for the basket strong but risk climbing down a steep hill or ravine makes for many fun or aggravating shots.
 Great combination of open and heavily wooded, tight holes.
 Good mix of long "everything you've got" holes and shorter runs with putters/mids.
 Some holes have one designed line to hit, some have several options to consider.
 Many holes on this course could be considered signature holes (I've played here dozens of times and still stand at some tees and baskets and say "woah, now that's a cool hole").
 Can't think of a hole that I wish wasn't included.
 Tough enough for better player to be challenged; playable enough for newcomers to not be discouraged.